jjgrayg/Asynchronous-GET-Server/README.md

 <br>

 ## Overview
-This is a basic asynchronous server utilizing Boost's ASIO to respond to get requests from a browser.
+This is a basic asynchronous server utilizing Boost's ASIO to respond to GET requests from a browser.
 The code may be compiled using the following command:
 	`clang++ main.cpp server.cpp -o server`
 The code may also be openned as a Visual Studio project and built from there. <br><br>